-I only discovered this site earlier this year, and it’s been so useful (especially in lockdown).
+I only discovered this site last year, and it’s been so useful (especially in lockdown).

 it’s essentially a database of streaming services, so you can look for the film or box set you want to watch and it’ll share not only which services have the title, but if you’re buying or renting, the different prices.